 The next topic in our series on relationships is the five stages of working relationships.
 See below for our previous topics on the Importance of Relationships at Work and 7 Types of Work Relationships.

-The stages of relationships (based on George Levinger’s model) help us understand how we can move from type of work relationship to another.
-If you want to go from co-worker to work friend, or team-member to mentor, having an understanding of these stages will help you determine what’s needed to get to the next level.
+The stages of working relationships (based on George Levinger’s model) help us understand how we can move from type of workplace relationship to another.
+If you want to go from coworker relationship to work friend, or team member to mentor, having an understanding of these stages will help you determine what’s needed to get to the next level.

 The first stage of any relationship is that of acquaintance.
 This stage of relationships houses the people on the periphery of your social circle, your co-workers.
 You see them at work or work-sponsored events, conversations are either shop talk or otherwise light and inconsequential.